xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 ## Dynamic Routing in Action

-Remember that we started with three VEs:  "dev" and "dev-john" in the dev environment, and "prod" in the prod environment.
+Remember that we started with three VEs:  `dev` and `dev-john` in the dev environment, and `prod` in the prod environment.
 To illustrate the power of KubeFox's Dynamic Routing, we're going to create a release for each of our VEs.

 First we'll release to the dev-john VE: